Viagra vs. Cialis® vs. Levitra vs. Stendra: Which Is Best?

 The general timing for when to take each medication are as follows:

-• Viagra: 30 minutes to 4 hours before sexual intercourse
+• Cialis: 30 minutes to 2 hours before sex.

 • Levitra: 25 minutes to 60 minutes before sexual intercourse.